 FASB ASC 820-10 Fair Value Measurements and Disclosures, established a three-tier fair value hierarchy, which classified the inputs used in measuring fair value.
 These tiers include: Level 1, defined as observable inputs such as quoted prices for identical instruments in active markets; Level 2, defined as inputs other than quoted prices in active markets that are either directly or indirectly observable; and Level 3, defined as unobservable inputs in which little or no market data exists, therefore requiring an entity to develop its own assumptions.
 The Partnership's Level 1 derivative assets and liabilities represent the fair value of commodity contracts used in its hedging activities that are identical and traded in active markets.
 The Partnership's Level 2 derivative assets and liabilities represent the fair value of commodity contracts used in its hedging activities that are identical and traded in active markets.
-The Partnership's Level 2 derivative assets and class are similar.
+The Partnership's Level 2 derivative assets and liabilities represent the fair value of commodity contracts used in its hedging activities that are identical and traded in active markets.
+The Partnership's Level 2 derivative assets and liabilities represent the fair value of commodity contracts used in its hedging activities that are valued using either directly or indirectly observable inputs, whose nature, risk and class are similar.
 No significant transfers of assets or liabilities have been made into and out of the Level 1 or Level 2 tiers.
 All derivative instruments were non-trading positions and were either a Level 1 or Level 2 instrument.
 The Partnership had no Level 3 derivative instruments.
-The fair market value of our Level 1 and Level 2 derivative assets and liabilities are calculated by our counter-parties and are independently validated by the Partnership.
-The Partnership's calculations are, for Level 1 derivative assets and liabilities, based on the published New York Mercantile Exchange ("NYMEX") market prices for the commodity contracts open at the end of the period.
-For Level 2 derivative assets and liabilities the calculations performed by the Partnership are based on a combination of the NYMEX published market prices and other inputs, including such factors as present value, volatility and duration.
+The fair market value of our Level 1 and Level 2 derivative assets and liabilities, based on the published New York Mercantile Exchange ("NYMEX") market prices for the commodity contracts open at the end of the period.
+For Level 2 derivative assets and liabilities the calculations performed by the Partnership are based on a combination of the NYMEX published market prices and other inputs, including s